Ysl02138/Ethylbenzene_PBPK/README.md

 **plots**: All plots in the manuscript were saved in this folder.

-**MCMC Replication Analysis (Optional – see instructions on the last page for details):
+**MCMC Replication Analysis (Optional – see instructions below for details):
 In addition to using the provided model outputs, readers have the option to replicate the MCMC analyses by re-running the calibration.
 Two types of MCMC analyses are included:

 •	Main Analysis: Full MCMC calibration of both physiological and EB-specific parameters.